Looking for an outdoor adventure? This northern Ontario sled dog team owner can help | CBC News

 "Obviously it's a lot tougher.
 People can't go to a touring company or travel a lot to certain areas right now.
 So just to bring people along, virtually."

-It's no secret that animals can help us feel better and research has shown that they can help lower blood pressure and anxiety and can even improve physical health.
+Research has shown that animals can help lower blood pressure and anxiety and can even improve physical health.

 "It has been shown that having that type of human-animal bond can be beneficial for people," Marti Hopson, a veterinarian at the Atlantic Veterinary College said.